-Prudence Cummings Wright was a woman from Massachusetts during the American Revolution who fought in the Revolutionary War.
+Prudence Cummings Wright was a woman who lived in Pepperell, Mass and fought in the Revolutionary War.

-Wright was a 35-year-old mother of six from Pepperell who recruited a group of 30 to 40 women to stand guard at a Jewett’s bridge in April of 1775, where they captured two New Hampshire men suspected of being Tory spies and confiscated documents they were carrying.
+Wright, who was 35 years old and a mother of six children, recruited a group of 30 to 40 women to stand guard at a Jewett’s bridge in April of 1775, where they captured two New Hampshire men suspected of being Tory spies and confiscated documents they were carrying.

 While it is a fact that the event took place, there are many version of this story and the exact details are unclear.

 Although one of the men was identified as Leonard Whiting, no one knows for sure whether the second suspect was Samuel Cummings or his brother Thomas, if the men were ever punished for their alleged deed or if in fact they were guilty of being spies.